A Longitudional, Integrated Curriculum Extending Across All Four Years

 IPM faculty appointments come through each respective Prisma Health Upstate department via the Academic Vice Chair.

-- Appointments may be up to three years, reviewed annually with peer and student feedback provided to each faculty and the academic vice chair at the end of each academic year.
+- Appointments may be up to four years, reviewed annually with peer and student feedback provided to each faculty and the academic vice chair at the end of each academic year.

 - Faculty are encouraged to use the time as an IPM faculty to develop academic career goals and increase his or her proficiency in the fundamentals of medical education.